ChimeHQ/ConcurrencyPlus/README.md

 - `Task` extensions for improved ergonomics when used to bridge to non-async code
 - `NSXPCConnection` extensions for safe async integration
 - `MainActor.runUnsafely` to help work around incorrectly- or insufficiently-annotated code not under your control
-- `Async(Throwing)Subject` to make it easier to construct AsyncSequences from non-async code

 ## TaskQueue